KodeXL/Coursera-Skills-Network-/README.md

 # Coursera-Skills-Network-
-This file was created as a lab excercise with SN.
+This file was created as a lab exercise with Anaconda Jupyter for Coursera SN.